Lumi-Script/Suno-Architect/README.md

+# Working on a rewrite due to substantial changes to API - WIP

 # Suno Architect - Auto Generate Suno Prompts
 - Various free and paid Gemini models available
 - Gemini Flash 3, 3.1-lite, 3.5-lite, 3.5 and 3.6 have generous free limits.